 Over involvement with food, food thoughts, and food behaviors are the means by which some individuals deal with intense feelings or negative thoughts.
 They may eat or restrict food to numb or avoid feelings that they believe they cannot deal with, or simply to numb out or shut out negative thoughts and feelings about themselves.
 In this way they become disconnected from themselves and their feelings.
 They may also feel empowered by restricting food.

-Food behaviors may be used:
+Disordered eating may be used:

 as a mechanism for coping with emotional difficulties

 to quiet negative self-beliefs

 Unhealthy eating behaviors add to one's problems by affecting one's physically, mental, and emotionally health.
 The individual uses food related behaviors to deal with feeling and thoughts that are in many ways caused by the eating behavior.
 For example, the physically symptoms of blood sugar imbalance often caused by periods of food restriction may be interpreted as anxiety and trigger the desire to binge.

 For some individuals weight is an issue.
 Weight may yo-yo up and down for years.
 The individual often feels like a failure when in actuality it is underlying issues that need to be addressed.
 The weight may be a buffer against intimacy.
 There may be as much fear of losing weight as there is desire to lose the weight.